 New!
-AP Seminar

-IB Core / Theory of Knowledge
+Decoding Media in the Digital Age AP Seminar IB Core / Theory of Knowledge Self-Directed Studies 11/12

-Self-Directed Studies 11 / 12

 Creative and Performing Arts

 The Visual and Performing Arts program strives to foster excellence in the arts as a part of a well-rounded education.
 Students take risks and actively engage in their learning through hands-on and authentic experiences, making meaningful art and connecting it to other areas of their lives.
 With the tools developed throughout their arts education, students are empowered to continue learning about and connecting to the arts long after their time at ACS.